§ 122C-151.4. Appeal to State MH/DD/SA Appeals Panel.

 (a) Definitions. - The following definitions apply in this section:

-(1a) "Client" means an individual who is admitted to or receiving public services from an area facility.
-"Client" includes the client's personal representative or designee.
+(1a) Client. - An individual who is admitted to or receiving public services from an area facility.
+The term includes the client's personal representative or designee.

-(1b) "Contract" means a contract with an area authority or county program to provide services, other than personal services, to clients and other recipients of services.
+(1b) Contract. - A contract with an area authority or county program to provide services, other than personal services, to clients and other recipients of services.

-(2) "Contractor" means a person who has a contract or who had a contract during the current fiscal year.
+(2) Contractor. - A person that has a contract or that had a contract during the current fiscal year.

 (b) Appeals Panel. - The State MH/DD/SA Appeals Panel is established.
 The Panel shall consist of three members appointed by the Secretary.
 The Secretary shall determine the qualifications of the Panel members.
 Panel members serve at the pleasure of the Secretary.

-(c) Who Can Appeal. - The following persons may appeal to the State MH/DD/SA Appeals Panel after having exhausted the appeals process at the appropriate area authority or county program:
+(c) Persons That May Appeal. - The following persons may appeal to the Panel after having exhausted the appeals process at the appropriate area authority or county program:

-(1) A contractor or a former contractor who claims that an area authority or county program is not acting or has not acted within applicable State law or rules in denying the contractor's application for endorsement or in imposing a particular requirement on the contractor on fulfillment of the contract;
+(1) A contractor or a former contractor that claims that an area authority or county program is not acting or has not acted within applicable State law or rules in denying the contractor's application for endorsement or in imposing a particular requirement on the contractor on fulfillment of the contract.

-(2) A contractor or a former contractor who claims that a requirement of the contract substantially compromises the ability of the contractor to fulfill the contract;
+(2) A contractor or a former contractor that claims that a requirement of the contract substantially compromises the ability of the contractor to fulfill the contract.

-(3) A contractor or former contractor who claims that an area authority or county program has acted arbitrarily and capriciously in reducing funding for the type of services provided or formerly provided by the contractor or former contractor;
+(3) A contractor or former contractor that claims that an area authority or county program has acted arbitrarily and capriciously in reducing funding for the type of services provided or formerly provided by the contractor or former contractor.

-(f) Chapter 150B Appeal. - A person who is dissatisfied with a decision of the Panel may commence a contested case under Article 3 of Chapter 150B of the General Statutes.
+(f) Chapter 150B Appeal. - A person that is dissatisfied with a decision of the Panel may commence a contested case under Article 3 of Chapter 150B of the General Statutes.
 Notwithstanding G.S.
-150B-2(1a), an area authority or county program is considered an agency for purposes of the limited appeal authorized by this section.
-If the need to first appeal to the State MH/DD/SA Appeals Panel is waived by the Secretary, a contractor may appeal directly to the Office of Administrative Hearings after having exhausted the appeals process at the appropriate area authority or county program.
+150B-2(1b), an area authority or county program is considered an agency for purposes of the limited appeal authorized by this section.
+If the need to first appeal to the Panel is waived by the Secretary, a contractor may appeal directly to the Office of Administrative Hearings after having exhausted the appeals process at the appropriate area authority or county program.